marcin-wosinek/blog/_posts/2013-04-14-BackboneJs-in-Drupal-core-DcWroc-Wroclaw.md

 * cloud9 - js, browser base IDE
 * more logic needs better code quality

-(Coursera, cloud9 logos)

 ## jQuery is not enouth
 * jQuery is cool, but it's just DOM manipulation library
 * beside it we need some sollution for architecture

-(screen with jquery description about it self: What is jQuery? section from http://jquery.com/)

 ## Programming best practices in front end?
 * in short - front end js used to be quite hacky